johnstevenson/wprs-api/docs/00-intro.md

 $endpoint->setOptions($options);
 ```

-Any non-curl options can used when filtering output data.
+Any non-curl options will be used when filtering output data.

 ## Filtering output

-The library allows you to [filter](filter.md) the output data.
+The library allows you to [filter](filter.md) the output data, so you only get the values you need.

 ## Error handling

 The library will throw an exception if something goes wrong, for example if a download operation
 fails, an HTML element is missing or something unexpected happens.

-Although it is not shown in the example code, best practice is to wrap all endpoint methods in a
+Although not shown in the example code, best practice is to wrap all endpoint methods in a
 try...catch statement. `System::getExceptionMessage()` can be used to get an informative message
 from a caught exception.